rescrv/blue/macarunes/README.md

   macaroons supplied for third-party caveats.
 - `ThirdPartySecret` lets one service require proof from another service without revealing the discharge service's root secret.
-- `RequestBuilder` and `Loader` assemble the root macaroon plus the transitive set of discharge macaroons a client should send with a request.
+- `PreparedRequest` carries a root macaroon plus the bound discharge macaroons a client should send with a request.
+- `RequestBuilder`, `AsyncRequestBuilder`, and loaders assemble prepared requests from root and discharge locations.

 The caveat language has four cases: